Galxe/sp1-raffle/programs/per-user-proof/README.md

 ## Notes

-- Hash function: sha256
+**Below info is now out of date.
+We decided to use per-raffle proof instead or per-user proof.**
+**Also cycle counts below are not accurate since it used list.contains() to during shuffle instead of hashset.**

 - Using patched crate to improve performance: https://docs.succinct.xyz/writing-programs/patched-crates.html
-- Shuffle: Fisher-Yates

 ## Performance （cycle tracking)